How to Recover Data from NAS Buffalo TeraStation WS-RV2.0TL/R5: Step-by-Step RAID Array Walkthrough

 By combining user quotas and permissions, you can create a secure environment where users are limited in their ability to accidentally delete or modify data, reducing the risk of data loss on the NAS Buffalo TeraStation WS-RV2.0TL/R5 devices.

-Although NAS TeraStation WS-RV2.0TL/R5 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS-RV2.0TL/R5 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view